lephare-photoz/lephare/docs/detailed.rst

 with command lines
 ~~~~~~~~~~~~~~~~~~

-The program ``filter`` puts together a list of filter response curves, and applies some transformations according to the nature of the filters.
-The resulting file in the directory ``$LEPHAREWORK/filt/``.
+The program ``filter`` puts together a list of filter response curves, and applies some transformations according to the nature of the filters as define in the configuration file.

 .. code-block:: bash

   filter -c config_file.para

+The resulting file is placed in the directory ``$LEPHAREWORK/filt/``.

 with python
 ~~~~~~~~~~~

-With the python, you need to instantiate an object from the class ``Filter``, and apply the function ``run``.
+With the python interface, you need to instantiate an object from the class ``Filter``, and apply the function ``run``.

 .. code-block:: python